Gauge and Averaging in Gravitational Self-force: Coordinate Choices and Perturbed Mass

 This perturbation satisfies the (vacuum) linearized Einstein equation about $\bar{g}_{\bar{\mu}\bar{\nu}}^{(0)}$ (equation \eqref{gb0form}) with effective sources constructed from $\bar{g}_{\bar{\mu}\bar{\nu}}^{(1)}$ (equation \eqref{gb1form2}).
 However, it is easy to see that these effective sources are $O(1/\bar{r}^4)$, $\bar{t} O(1/\bar{r}^6)$, and $\bar{t}^2 O(1/\bar{r}^8)$, while the error in the linearized Einstein tensor introduced by including only the explicitly displayed terms in the second-order perturbation \eqref{gb2} is $O(1/\bar{r}^3)$, $\bar{t}O(1/\bar{r}^4)$, and $\bar{t}^2 O(1/\bar{r}^5)$.
 Thus the effective source terms may be ignored, and denoting the linearized Einstein tensor of $\bar{g}^{(2)}_{\bar{\mu}\bar{\nu}}$ about $\bar{g}^{(0)}_{\bar{\mu}\bar{\nu}}$ by $\mathcal{G}_{\bar{\mu} \bar{\nu}}$, we have $\mathcal{G}_{\bar{\mu} \bar{\nu}}=0$ to the appropriate order, i.e.,

 To determine the mass evolution $\dot{\delta M}$ we focus on the $\ell=0$ part of $\mathcal{G}_{\bar{\mu} \bar{\nu}}$.
 While the background $\bar{g}^{(0)}_{\bar{\mu}\bar{\nu}}$ is not spherically symmetric due to the presence of the spin term, it is easy to see that to the relevant order in $\mathcal{G}_{\bar{\mu} \bar{\nu}}$ the spin term only contributes in product with the ``B'' term in the perturbation \eqref{gb2form}.
-However, since far-zone background spacetime is assumed to be vacuum, its Riemann tensor may be decomposed into two rank-two symmetric, trace-free spatial tensors (the ``electric'' and ``magnetic'' parts, e.g. \cite{poisson-review}), showing that the ``B'' term is pure $\ell=2$.
+However, since the far-zone background spacetime is assumed to be vacuum, its Riemann tensor may be decomposed into two rank-two symmetric, trace-free spatial tensors (the ``electric'' and ``magnetic'' parts, e.g. \cite{poisson-review}), showing that the ``B'' term is pure $\ell=2$.
 Since the spin term is $\ell=1$, the combination can therefore make no contribution to the $\ell=0$ part of $\mathcal{G}_{\bar{\mu} \bar{\nu}}$ at the relevant order.
 Instead, the $\ell=0$ part is completely determined by the remaining terms in the perturbation, which ``see'' only the Schwarzschild metric.
 In particular only the $\ell=0$ parts of these terms may contribute to the $\ell=0$ part of $\mathcal{G}_{\bar{\mu} \bar{\nu}}$, and we conclude that the $\ell=0$ part of $\bar{g}^{(2)}_{\bar{\mu}\bar{\nu}}$ must be a perturbation of the Schwarzschild spacetime to the relevant order.
-We may now use Zerilli's result \cite{zerilli} that $\ell=0$ perturbations of Scwarzschild simply shift the mass, being writable as a $1/\bar{r}$ term plus a gauge transformation.
-In particular, taking a time derivative we must have
+We may now use Zerilli's result \cite{zerilli} that $\ell=0$ perturbations of Schwarzschild simply shift the mass, being writable as a $1/\bar{r}$ term plus a gauge transformation.
+Since $O(1/\bar{r})$ is higher than considered, we have that the $\ell=0$ part of $\bar{g}^{(2)}_{\bar{\mu}\bar{\nu}}$ is pure gauge to the relevant order,

-where $\stackrel{\textit{ M}}{\nabla}$ is the derivative operator compatible with Schwarzschild, and $\xi^\mu$ is a vector field.
-However, since the mass peturbation is not pure gauge, we immediately have a contradiction unless $\dot{\delta M}=0$.
+where $\stackrel{\textit{ M}}{\nabla}$ is the derivative operator compatible with Schwarzschild and $\xi^\mu$ is a vector field.
+We may now take a time derivative to find